umn-asr/umn_course_fees/README.md

 - `campuses/UMNCR?include=terms`
 Side loads all terms for a campus as part of the Campus route

-- `campuses/UMNCR?include=terms.subjects`
-Side loads all terms and subjects for a campus as part of the Campus route

-- `campuses/UMNCR?include=terms.subjects.courses`
+- `campuses/UMNCR?include=terms.courses`
-Side loads all terms and subjects and courses with fees for a campus as part of the Campus route.
+Side loads all terms and courses for a campus as part of the Campus route.
 This can be exceptionally slow.

 ### Development